Marcelosmbrrr/devops/README.md

 SonarQube can be seamlessly integrated with Jenkins, a popular continuous integration and continuous delivery (CI/CD) tool.
 This integration allows you to automatically analyze your code after each build.

-Initially, to test it, I created a docker-compose.sonar.yml and executed the command below.
-Then, acessing the sonarqube dashboard on port 9000 with the credentials 'admin' and 'admin', i was able to create a new project and generate a secret token.
+Initially, to test it, run the command below.

 ```
 docker-compose -f docker-compose.sonar.yml up -d
 ````

-After the project and token creation, fill the fields with the respective values and run the command:
+Then, acessing the sonarqube dashboard on port 9000 with the credentials 'admin' and 'admin', is possible to create a new project and a token.
+After this step, fill the fields with the respective values and run the command:

 ```
 docker run \